|

-This page is based partly on information contributed by: Lee Beiermann, David Dawson, Maria Luisa Hernandez Ron, T.D.Mullikin, Bill Smead and George Wittig.
+This page is based partly on information contributed by: Cindy Basaure, Lee Beiermann, Oscar Carillo, Laura Noritz de Carrera, Maria Luisa Hernandez Ron, T.D.Mullikin, Bill Smead and George Wittig.

-On this page I first describe the version of Telefunken that is played in Venezuela.
-In the variations section there are some details of the different versions played in Ecuador and Peru, and a North American variation known as "Farmer's Rummy".
+On this page I first describe a form of Telefunken that is played in Venezuela.
+In the variations section there are details of different versions played in Ecuador, Peru (two versions) and Bolivia, and a North American variation known as "Farmer's Rummy".

 Telefunken is normally played by four people, using a double pack of cards with four jokers - 108 cards in all.
 A supply of chips or tokens, 7 per player, is also needed.